taoensso/telemere/wiki/4-Handlers.md

 See [`help:handler-dispatch-options`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:handler-dispatch-options) for full info, and [`default-handler-dispatch-opts`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#default-handler-dispatch-opts) for defaults.

-Note that handler middleware in particular is an often overlooked but powerful feature, allowing you to arbitrarily transform and/or filter every [signal map](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-content) before it is given to the handler.
+Note that handler middleware in particular is an often overlooked but powerful feature, allowing you to arbitrarily transform and/or filter every [signal map](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-content) before it is given to each handler.

 ## Handler-specific opts